 Catch a free concert

 There are free concerts offered throughout San Diego during the summer months.
-The brand new Rady Shell, located on San Diego Bay near the San Diego Convention Center, often hosts rehearsals of the San Diego Symphony that are free and open to the public.
+The Rady Shell, located on San Diego Bay near the San Diego Convention Center, often hosts rehearsals of the San Diego Symphony that are free and open to the public.

 TGIF Concerts in the Park in Carlsbad offers more opportunities to catch great live music for free in San Diego with events scheduled on Fridays throughout the summer.